cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: At #EclipseCon FR, we will have many opportunities to meet the Obeo team: check out what we planned for you! https://t.co/5W…
+> RT [Obeo](https://www.obeosoft.com/): At #EclipseCon FR, we will have many opportunities to meet the Obeo team: check out what we planned for you! https://t.co/5W…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Tue Jun 12 13:57:15 +0000 2018](https://twitter.com/bruncedric/status/1006535905358876672)